ZeLonewolf/wikidata-qa/README.md

 ## Scripts

 - `admin2label.js` - Change admin_centre relation roles to label.
 Command line argument is the path to an OSM file.
+- `tagcp.js` - Copy a tag value from one key to another within relations.
+Takes source tag, destination tag, and OSM file path as command line arguments.